 There’s not a lot going on in New Mexico in terms of national parks.
 In fact there’s just one.
 I plan to spend about a week in New Mexico.

 Very Large Array

-I’m currently planning to stay at Cebolla Mesa Campground which is a free USDA campground near Taos
+After checking this place out, I’m planning to head to Cebolla Mesa Campground which is a free USDA campground near Taos.

-As someone studying sustainable urbanism, and who is a huge fan of Black Rock City and many places like it, Taos is a no brainer for this trip.
-This is a community which builds experimental xericulture homesteads using recycled material and designing their homes and communities to capture rainwater and coexist with the ecosystem, growing their own food in sustainable desert gardens.
+As a scholar of improvised community infrastructure, Taos is a top priority for this trip.
+This is a community which builds experimental xericulture homesteads using recycled material and designing their homes and communities to capture rainwater and coexist with the ecosystem, growing their own food in sustainable indoor desert gardens.

 You may notice a theme developing from my previous post which focused heavily on the work of Paolo Soleri in combining community architecture with ecology to create sustainable, regenerative alternatives to the modern industrial city.